BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-21-centos7-python2-end-of-life.md

 hierarchy](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).
 In the example above, the variable only applies for a single task and Python 2 is used elsewhere.
-We find this preferable to setting for an entire host or play as the intention is most explicit and some modules, notably `yum`, will only work with Python 2.
+We find this preferable to setting for an entire host or playbook because it makes the intention more explicit.
+Also, some modules (notably `yum`) will only work with Python 2, so using Python 3 for the whole playbook will break those steps.

 Trivia: `yum` ("Yellowdog updater, modified") is the package manager in CentOS 7.
 It requires Python 2.
 CentOS 8 uses `dnf` package manager ("Dandified Yum"), which can use Python 3.